RDS Arena: Association football

-Show Jumping
+Show jumping

-The Arena was originally constructed to host show-jumping events, the Dublin Horse Show having been held by the RDS annually since 1864.
+The RDS Arena was originally constructed to host show-jumping events, the Dublin Horse Show having been held by the RDS annually since 1864.
 In 1881 the Show moved to 'Ball's Bridge', a greenfield site.
 The first continuous 'leaping' course was introduced at the Show.
-In the same year the first viewing stand was erected on the site of the present Grand Stand.
+In the same year the first viewing stand was erected on the site of the present grandstand.
 It held 800 people.

-In 1925 Colonel Zeigler of the Swiss Army first suggested holding an international jumping event.
+In 1925, Colonel Zeigler of the Swiss Army first suggested holding an international jumping event.
 The Aga Khan of the time heard of this proposal and offered a challenge trophy to the winner of the competition.

-In 1926 International Competitions were introduced to the show and was the first time the Nations' Cup for the Aga Khan Challenge trophy was held.
-Up until 1949 the Nations' Cup teams had to consist of military officers.
+In 1926, international competitions were introduced to the show and was the first time the Nations' Cup for the Aga Khan Challenge trophy was held.
+Up until 1949, the Nations' Cup teams had to consist of military officers.
 Six countries competed in the first international teams competition for the Aga Khan Challenge trophy – Great Britain, the Netherlands, Belgium, France, Switzerland and Ireland.
 The Swiss team won the title on Irish bred horses.

-In 1976, after 50 years of international competition, the two grass banks in the Arena were removed so the Arena could be used for other events.
-The continental bank at the western end of the Main Arena was added later.
+In 1976, after 50 years of international competition, the two grass banks in the arena were removed so the arena could be used for other events.
+The continental bank at the western end of the main arena was added later.

 The RDS also hosted the Show Jumping World Championships in 1982.